pakkirtalari/hotel-website/README.md

-# hotel-website
-A detailed website of a restaurant
+A detailed view of the website using HTML, CSS and Bootstrap